020 3740 5856

 If you have a query for us, please fill in this short form.
 We aim to respond within a few hours.

 Have you ever looked under the bonnet of your personal or company pension or stocks and shares ISA to see how your money is invested?
 I’m not talking about how much you have in the UK, Europe, Asia or Emerging Markets.
 I am talking about delving deeper and getting an understanding of the individual companies you are perhaps unwittingly investing in.
-Do they match or clash with your ethics, ideas and principles?

 Would you, for example, be happy investing in a company that refuses to recognise climate change and continues to pollute the world with an ever-increasing carbon footprint?
-How do you feel about tobacco companies, or companies that engage in animal testing?
-Would you know whether you were investing in companies that destroyed rain-forests across the world?
-Or manufactured plastics that ended up in our oceans?

-Putting ethics and good principles aside, do these companies actually have a future or are they dinosaurs, destined to be dead and buried in a few years’ time?
-And if they are indeed dinosaurs, should we be investing in them?
+Putting ethics and good principles aside, do these companies have a future or are they dinosaurs, destined to be dead and buried in a few years?

 The tide is changing